 Appliances may be for:

-a) connection to a fixed fuel piping system
+a) connection to a fixed fuel piping system; or

-b) connection to a self-contained liquefied petroleum (LP) gas supply system (see Clause 3, Definitions).
-Cylinder(s) for a self-contained system may be either remote to the appliance or integrally mounted on the appliance, and shall be designed for vapor withdrawal only
+b) connection to a self-contained propane gas supply system (see Clause 3, Definitions).
+Cylinder(s) for a self-contained system may be either remote to the appliance or integrally mounted on the appliance, are designed for vapor withdrawal only.

-i) Appliances with input ratings less than 60,000 Btu/hr (17 584 W) shall be designed to accommodate a vertically mounted integral cylinder with a maximum size of 20 lb (9.1kg) of fuel.
+i) Appliances with input ratings less than 60,000 Btu/hr (17 584 W) are designed to accommodate a vertically mounted integral cylinder with a maximum size of 20 lb (9.1 kg) of fuel.

 ii) Appliances with input ratings greater than or equal to 60,000 Btu/hr (17 584 W) may be designed to accommodate a vertically mounted integral cylinder with a maximum size of 30 lb (13.6 kg) of fuel.